 An Active Type of ADHD Medication: Strattera

-We have already talked about an ADHD medication that starts out in the inactive form: Vyvanse.
-Now, for an example of an ADHD drug in its active form, consider Strattera.
+We talked about an ADHD medication that starts out in the inactive form: Vyvanse.
+For an example of an ADHD drug in its active form, consider Strattera.
 This non-stimulant was the first drug to receive an FDA-certified indication for adult ADHD.

 CYP2D6 metabolism — Poor metabolizers (PMs) of CYP2D6 [-metabolized drugs] have a 10-fold higher AUC and a 5-fold higher peak concentration to a given dose of STRATTERA compared with extensive metabolizers (EMs).
 Approximately 7% of a Caucasian population are PMs. (…) The higher blood levels in PMs lead to a higher rate of some adverse effects of STRATTERA (see ADVERSE REACTIONS).